eternalseptember/Django-Music-Gallery/README.md

   * Modified the URL structure for updating album details and added an "edit" button inside the details view.
   * "Add New Song" button works and redirects to the album's details view after a song has been added.
   * Added a "track number" field for the Song model.
+  * The "Delete" function for songs work, and stays on the album page.